mindspore-ai/mindspore/model_zoo/official/cv/ssd/README.md

   ```
   Major parameters in train.py and config.py as follows:

     "device_num": 1                                  # Use device nums
     "lr": 0.05                                       # Learning rate init value
     "dataset": coco                                  # Dataset name
     "epoch_size": 500                                # Epoch size
     "batch_size": 32                                 # Batch size of input tensor
     "pre_trained": None                              # Pretrained checkpoint file path
     "pre_trained_epoch_size": 0                      # Pretrained epoch size
     "save_checkpoint_epochs": 10                     # The epoch interval between two checkpoints.
 By default, the checkpoint will be saved per 10 epochs
     "loss_scale": 1024                               # Loss scale
+    "filter_weight": False                           # Load paramters in head layer or not.
+If the class numbers of train dataset is different from the class numbers in pre_trained checkpoint, please set True.
+    "freeze_layer": "none"                           # Freeze the backbone paramters or not, support none and backbone.

     "class_num": 81                                  # Dataset class number
     "image_shape": [300, 300]                        # Image height and width used as input to the model
     "mindrecord_dir": "/data/MindRecord_COCO"        # MindRecord path
     "coco_root": "/data/coco2017"                    # COCO2017 dataset path
-    "voc_root": ""                             # VOC original dataset path
+    "voc_root": "/data/voc_dataset"                  # VOC original dataset path
+    "voc_json": "annotations/voc_instances_val.json" # is the path of json file with coco format for evalution
     "image_dir": ""                                  # Other dataset image path, if coco or voc used, it will be useless
     "anno_path": ""                                  # Other dataset annotation path, if coco or voc used, it will be useless

   ```

 ## [Training Process](#contents)

 To train the model, run `train.py`.
-If the `mindrecord_dir` is empty, it will generate [mindrecord](https://www.mindspore.cn/tutorial/training/zh-CN/master/advanced_use/convert_dataset.html) files by `coco_root`(coco dataset) or `iamge_dir` and `anno_path`(own dataset). **Note if mindrecord_dir isn't empty, it will use mindrecord_dir instead of raw images.**
+If the `mindrecord_dir` is empty, it will generate [mindrecord](https://www.mindspore.cn/tutorial/training/zh-CN/master/advanced_use/convert_dataset.html) files by `coco_root`(coco dataset), `voc_root`(voc dataset) or `image_dir` and `anno_path`(own dataset). **Note if mindrecord_dir isn't empty, it will use mindrecord_dir instead of raw images.**

 ### Training on Ascend